A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Comparison with cosmological simulations

-The three $1\sigma$ galaxies, TNG50 501208, TNG50 546474, and Auriga 12 would transform into a typical galaxy with an oblate DM halo by hypothetically tilting their stellar disk (and inner DM halo at $r\lesssim 20$ kpc) back to the long-intermediate axis plane of the DM halo in the outer regions.
-Note that TNG50 403894 also has a twisted DM halo; but its transition radius, similar to other cases of twisted halo caused by variations of filament accretion \citep{Shao2021}, is larger than the three cases caused purely by the tilt of the disk (see Fig.\ref{fig:pq_var}).
+The three $1\sigma$ galaxies, TNG50 501208, TNG50 546474, and Auriga 12, would transform into a typical galaxy with an oblate DM halo by hypothetically tilting their stellar disc (and inner DM halo at $r\lesssim 20$ kpc) back to the long-intermediate axis plane of the DM halo in the outer regions.
+Note that TNG50 403894 also has a twisted DM halo; however, its transition radius, similar to other cases of twisted halos caused by variations in filament accretion \citep{Shao2021MNRAS.504.6033S}, is larger than the three cases caused purely by the tilt of the disc (see Fig.\ref{fig:pq_var}).